|Approved by||Approved by Council – 11 October 2011|

 (a) in accordance with provisions in that regard established by the Council in fixing the relevant fee; or

-(b) in accordance with Fee Exemption Regulations established by a Board comprising the Chief Operating Officer, the Director, Student Services and the Registrar and Secretary to Council and approved by the Vice-Chancellor.
+(b) in accordance with Fee Exemption Regulations established by a Board comprising the Chief Operating Officer, the Director, Student and Academic Services and the Registrar and Secretary to Council and approved by the Vice-Chancellor.

 5. OUSA Fees